RunestoneInteractive/thinkcspy/_sources/GeneralIntro/Algorithms.rst

 Since problem solving is a central part of computer science, the solutions that you create through the problem solving process are also important.
 In computer science, we refer to these solutions as **algorithms**.
 An algorithm is a step by step list of instructions that if followed exactly will solve the problem under consideration.

+One of the characteristics of algorithms is that they do not require any intelligence to carry out (i.e., they can be done by computers).
+They are mechanical processes in which each step follows from the last according to a simple set of rules.
+On the other hand, determining the steps of each algorithm --- what exactly needs to be done, and in what order, to solve the problem at hand --- requires a great deal of thought and experimentation.
+So while the *execution* of the algorithm may be boring and require no intelligence, it is the *process of designing* algorithms that is interesting, intellectually challenging, and a central part of what we call programming.

+Some of the things that people do naturally, without difficulty or conscious thought, are the hardest to express algorithmically.
+Understanding natural language is a good example.
+We all do it, but so far no one has been able to explain *how* we do it, at least not in the form of a step-by-step mechanical algorithm.

 Our goal in computer science is to take a problem and develop an algorithm that can serve as a general solution.
 Once we have such a solution, we can use our computer to automate the execution.
 As noted above, programming is a skill that allows a computer scientist to take an algorithm and represent it in a program that can be followed by a computer.
 These programs are written in **programming languages**.

 **Check your understanding**